 (3) Upon the filing of an application to establish or modify line extension tariffs, the commission may fix a time and place for hearing if the application appears to be unjust or unreasonable.
 The burden of proof to show that the proposals in the application are just and reasonable shall be upon the electric utility.

 (C) Cost estimates

 (2) Within forty-five calendar days of a request, the electric utility shall provide a binding firm cost estimate for the line extension project.
-Under the circumstance where the electric utility requires further relevant information, the electric utility shall contact the customer and shall provide a binding firm cost estimate no more than ten calendar days from the receipt of the required information.
+Under the circumstance where the electric utility requires further relevant information, the electric utility shall contact the customer and shall provide a binding firm cost estimate no more than forty-five calendar days from the receipt of the required information.

 (3) All firm cost estimates shall be valid for ninety calendar days and are subject to change based upon obtaining necessary rights of way and to conditions beyond the reasonable control of the electric utility.